assadnavi/assadnavi.github.io/_posts/2023-09-25-interview-preparation-array-concatenation.md

 ## For whom is this article ?

 In this article, we look at an algorithm to concatenate all the elements from two arrays of numbers.
 A recursive solution is discussed and a possible implementation is provided in VBA using the functional programming principles.
 The solution logic is language agnostic meaning that it can easily be translated to another programming language.
-This article is addressed to the follwing people :
+This article is addressed to the following people :

 - People preparing for coding interviews
 - People interested in algorithms